-Asset Management Client accounts are reviewed on at least a quarterly basis.
+Asset Management and Third-Party Money Management client accounts are reviewed on at least a quarterly basis.
 The nature of these reviews is to learn whether clients' accounts are in line with their investment objectives, appropriately positioned based on market conditions, and investment policies, if applicable.
 We provide Quarterly Portfolio Overview reports to all of our Asset Management clients.
-Verbal reports to clients take place on at least an annual basis when we meet with clients who subscribe to our Asset Management service.
+Verbal reports to clients take place on at least an annual basis when we meet with clients who subscribe to our Asset Management and Third-Party Money Management service.
 We may review client accounts more frequently than described above.
 Among the factors which may trigger an off-cycle review are major market or economic events, the client's life events, requests by the client, etc.